The Scripting Manifestation Method, Explained

 Why writing it down can help

 Putting a goal into specific, present-tense words clarifies what you actually want and keeps it front of mind, and writing — especially by hand — engages you more than passive thinking.
-Over weeks, that focus is what keeps a goal alive and makes the next small step obvious.
+That specificity re-engages executive control — the prefrontal cortex's planning and focus systems — so a vague wish becomes something your brain can hold and act on.

 In Souluma you can keep your script beside your vision board and goals, so the story you're writing connects to a concrete plan and small daily actions — not just words for their own sake.